rems-project/cn-tutorial/docs/getting-started/tutorials/first-taste.md

 For example, if the `min3` function ever returns a value that violates the specification (like returning `x` when `y` is the smallest), CN will notice and report it — giving concrete test inputs that fail the test (by violating the specifications).
-{{ todo("AZ: Might be useful to have names for the testing and verification tools.") }}
-{{ todo("BCP: Maybe better not to emphasize the difference between testing and verification modes -- i.e., just call it CN throughout...") }}

 Specification-based testing shifts the focus from writing tests manually, to letting the specification drive the testing process.
-This not only catches bugs more effectively, but also makes specifications an active part of the development workflow.
-{{ todo("BCP: I slightly disagree with the framing here:
-Specification-based testing can be used in different modes -- 'point testing' in the style of standard unit testing (but using the specification to judge whether the output for a given test is OK, rather than the using predicting what the output should be) and 'specification-based random testing'. i.e., setandard PBT.") }}
+This approach can be more effective at catching bugs.
+Specification-based testing can be used in different modes:

+- _point testing_ similar to standard unit testing, but instead of predicting the expected output, the specification is used to judge whether the result is correct.
+- _specification-based random testing_ which is essentially standard property-based
+  testing (PBT).
+{{ later("AZ: Perhaps expand on PBT or add a reference to PBT.") }}

 ### Running `cn test`